algo21-220040002/Assign1/README.md

  ### To change the suppose to satisfy the condition of Chinese stock markets.

- ### Ue other models like Black-Litterman, risk parity and so on to improve the robustness of the strategy and make it more efficiency.
+ ### Use other models like Black-Litterman, risk parity and so on to improve the robustness of the strategy and make it more efficiency.